The Importance of Brand Consistency (and How to Achieve It)

 That includes you.

-There is a good chance that you often go for the same brand, whether that is a clothing brand, a mobile phone or laptop brand, or a beer or wine brand.
+There is a good chance that you often go for the same brand, whether a clothing brand, a mobile phone or laptop brand, or a beer or wine brand.

 You have decided that they offer products and services you can trust, and you will probably have some level of emotional bias toward them.

-That emotional bias was not accidental; the brands you chose worked hard to appeal to you and gain your trust.
+That emotional bias was not accidental; your chosen brands worked hard to appeal to you and gain your trust.

 Maybe you were not even aware of how it manifested; nevertheless, it did – you have some favourite brands, and they are undoubtedly consistent.